0psdev/demo02/README.md

 # demo02
-How to use Jenkins deploy virtual machine from vcenter using terraform.
+How to use Jenkins deploy virtual machine from vcenter using terraform script.
 And after create virtual machine assign IP address and joint domain.

 File
 1. variables.tf -> This file is include all variable that need to use deploy virtual manchine.